marijnh/Eloquent-JavaScript/10_modules.md

 that runs on a web page to have gone through _multiple_ stages of transformation—converted from modern JavaScript to historic JavaScript, from ES module format to CommonJS, bundled, and minified.
-We won't go into the details of these tools in this book, since they tend to be boring and change rapidly.
-Just be aware that the JavaScript code that you run is often not the code as it was written.
+We won't go into the details of these tools in this book since they tend to be boring and change rapidly.
+Just be aware that the JavaScript code you run is often not the code as it was written.

 ## Module design